kyawmoehan/myanmar-currency-exchange/README.md

-# Myanmar Currency Converter with React
+# Myanmar Currency Converter

 The project is currency converter base on Myanmar Kyat currency.
 API is used from Central Bank of Myanmar to get Information about Currencies Exchange Rate.

+Note: For api to work go to https://cors-anywhere.herokuapp.com/ and click "Request temporary access to the demo server".

 ![Currency Conveter](./images/currency_converter.png)